 \subsection{Effect of micromotion}

-When the equilibrium position of the trapped objects is not at the center of the Paul trap, the secular approximation to the ion and nanoparticle Hamiltonians, Eq.~\eqref{Hsigmasecular}, can become inaccurate due to micromotion, i.e. due to the terms oscillating at the RF frequencies in Eq.~\eqref{rclassicalDehmelt} becoming relevant.
-In this section we quantify the effect of micromotion on sympathetic cooling by solving the master equation Eq.~\eqref{eq:basic-master-eq}, under substitution of the secular Hamiltonian Eq.~\eqref{Hsigmasecular} by the full time-dependent version
+When the equilibrium position of the trapped objects is not at the center of the linear Paul trap, the secular approximation to the ion and nanoparticle Hamiltonians, Eq.~\eqref{Hsigmasecular}, can become inaccurate due to micromotion, i.e., due to the terms oscillating at the RF frequencies in Eq.~\eqref{rclassicalDehmelt} becoming relevant.
+In this section we quantify the effect of micromotion on sympathetic cooling by solving the master equation, Eq.~\eqref{eq:basic-master-eq}, under substitution of the Hamiltonian Eq.~\eqref{Hsigmasecular} by the full time-dependent version

 with the function $W_{ j\sigma}(t)$ given in Eq.~\eqref{Wpotentialdef}.
-We linearise the Coulomb interaction around the static equilibrium positions, i.e. around the same equilibrium positions $\bm{D}_i$ and $\bm{D}_p$ determined only by the secular Hamiltonian and derived in Sec.~\ref{sec:coulomb-interaction}.
-The linearised Hamiltonian around these static equilibrium positions reads
+We linearise the Coulomb interaction around the static equilibrium positions, i.e., around the same equilibrium positions $\bm{D}_i$ and $\bm{D}_p$ determined only from the secular Hamiltonian and derived in Sec.~\ref{sec:coulomb-interaction}.
+The linearised Hamiltonian around these static equilibrium positions is

 where the position and momenta vectors $\hat{\bm{X}}$ and $\hat{\bm{P}}$ are defined in Eqs.~(\ref{Xdef}-\ref{Pdef}), the matrix $\bar{M}$ is defined in Eq.~\eqref{Massmat}, and the new generalised potential matrix takes a similar form as Eq.~\eqref{Vatrixdef} but with time-dependent frequencies,